VoIP Hard Phones Vs Softphones: Which is best for your business?

 Just like the corded IP phones, it also consists of a handset and base.
 However, unlike the corded ones, there is no cable connection between the handset and the base.
 The base sends/receives signals to/from the handset while making a call.

-As long as there is a charge on your phone and you are within the supporting range of the base, you can make and receive calls without an issue.
+As long as there is a charge on your cell phone and you are within the supporting range of the base, you can make and receive calls without an issue.

 3. Conference IP Hard Phones